-In Germany, Austria, Switzerland, Liechtenstein, Estonia, and other jurisdictions with strict regulatory requirements, selfie-based solutions may no longer be enough for AML compliance.
+In Germany, Switzerland, Liechtenstein, Estonia, and other jurisdictions with strict regulatory requirements, selfie-based solutions may not enough for AML compliance.

 This leaves video identification as the most viable and sometimes the only available option for carrying out KYC in these regions.